+V/ 0

-Year 2 Year 4 Year 6 Children are able to use their Children can reflect and take Children can critically reflect learning partners and can on board each other's views on each other's ideas and work well within a group, and opinions, they can use give constructive criticism in they take turns when sharing ideas to help each other to achieve. them to build and expand their own ideas.
-Children are beginning to work as a team and can recognise each other's strengths and how to use those for the good of the collective. a supportive manner, to draw on the knowledge and experience of others to enrich the team.
+Year 2 Year 4 Year 6

+Children are able to use their learning partners and can work well within a group, they take turns when sharing ideas to help each other to achieve.
+Children can reflect and take on board each other's views and opinions, they can use them to build and expand their own ideas.
+Children are beginning to work as a team and can recognise each other's strengths and how to use those for the good of the collective.
+Children can critically reflect on each other's ideas and give constructive criticism in a supportive manner, to draw on the knowledge and experience of others to enrich the team.

+Inspired